Do You Need a Kiln to Glaze Pottery at Home

 Can I use any type of paint to glaze my pottery?

 No, you cannot use just any type of paint to glaze your pottery.
-You need to use a specific type of paint that is designed for use on pottery.
+You need to use a specific type of paint designed for pottery.
 Like Underglazes, Glazes, Oxide stains, and colored slips.
 If you are not kiln firing, then Acrylic Paints are a good option for glazing pottery at home.

 What is the best way to apply the glaze?